 The most important discovery I've made since starting my blog is undoubtedly the British Council's Teaching English Facebook page.
 If only I had discovered it earlier!
 Through this page, I have connected with an amazing community of teachers (teaching online can at times be a little lonely) and to a vast quantity of excellent materials and resources.
 My blog has been visited by thousands of new people, which has led me to working on a very interesting new project.

 I live in Israel and would never have dreamed of being able to enter a classroom in Iran.
 But a few months ago, a course co-ordinator in a college in Iran approached me about teaching three groups of Iranian men.
 I accepted the offer, and now I'm beamed into their classroom via Google Hangouts, which is projected onto a screen.
-I upload a document containing a list of weekly topics connected to their course materials, and each student gives a presentation on these topics.
+I screen share a document containing a list of weekly topics connected to their course materials, and each student gives a presentation on these topics.
 I coach and correct the students and send detailed feedback to each one after the lesson.
 These classes demonstrate the incredible power online teaching has to break through cultural and geographical barriers, offering endless possibilities to both teachers and students alike.

 Choosing a platform to communicate with your students